cocom-official/CoCOM/README.md

 # CoCOM

-CoCOM is a Serial Port Utility Embedded Software Engineer.
+CoCOM is a Serial Port Utility for Embedded Software Engineer.